FedV: Privacy-Preserving Federated Learning over Vertically Partitioned Data: Conclusions

 \section{Conclusions}

-Privacy-preserving federated learning has shown significant promise towards providing good model accuracy as well as addressing strong privacy requirements.
-However, most of the existing privacy-preserving federated learning frameworks only focus on horizontally partitioned datasets.
-The few existing vertical federated learning solutions work only on a specific ML model and suffer from inefficiency with regards to secure computations and training times.
-To address the above-mentioned challenges, we have proposed \textit{FedV}, an efficient and privacy-preserving vertical federated learning framework based on a two-phase non-interactive secure aggregation approach that makes use of functional encryption.
+Most of the existing privacy-preserving FL frameworks only focus on horizontally partitioned datasets.
+The few existing vertical federated learning solutions work only on a specific ML model and suffer from inefficiency with regards to secure computations and communications.
+To address the above-mentioned challenges, we have proposed \textit{FedV}, an efficient and privacy-preserving VFL framework based on a two-phase non-interactive secure aggregation approach that makes use of functional encryption.

 We have shown that \textit{FedV} can be used to train a variety of ML models, without a need for any approximation, including logistic regression, SVMs, among others. \textit{FedV} is the first VFL framework that supports parties to dynamically drop and re-join for all these models during a training phase; thus, it is applicable in challenging situations where a party may be unable to sustain connectivity throughout the training process.
 More importantly, \textit{FedV} removes the need of peer-to-peer communications among parties, thus, reducing substantially the training time and making it applicable to applications where parties cannot connect with each other.
 Our experiments show reductions of 10\%-70\% of training time and 80\%-90\% transmitted data size compared to those in the state-of-the art approaches.